kubernetes/enhancements/keps/sig-storage/0661-statefulset-volume-resize/README.md

 The `sync` function in the `StatefulSetController` runs the reconciliation to match the current reality and the expected declaration in the `Spec`.
 An addendum will be made to validate each PVC associated with each pod and ensure that their sizes are matching VolumeClaimTemplate specification.
-If not, a call is made to update the PVC object with the size specified in the VolumeClaimTemplate.
+If the PVC's size is less than the size specified in the Statefulset's `.spec.volumeClaimTemplates`, a call will be made to update the PVC object with the size specified in the VolumeClaimTemplate.
+If the size of the PVC is greater than the value specified in the Statefulset's `.spec.volumeClaimTemplates`, no change will be made to the PVC in order to prevent an attempt to shrink the volume.

 ### RBAC changes.
 Now that StatefulSet controller needs to update the PVC, `update` will be added to the `statefulset-controller` role in the buildControllerRoles.